scalar-labs/scalardb/docs/api-guide.md

 Although not illustrated in the sample code, the `resume()` API could also throw `TransactionNotFoundException`.
 This exception indicates that the transaction associated with the specified ID was not found and/or the transaction might have expired.
 In either case, you can retry the transaction from the beginning since the cause of this exception is basically transient.

-In the sample code, for `UnknownTransactionStatusException`, the transaction is not retried because the cause of the exception is non-transient.
+In the sample code, for `UnknownTransactionStatusException`, the transaction is not retried because the application must check if the transaction was successful to avoid potential duplicate operations.
 For other exceptions, the transaction is retried because the cause of the exception is transient or non-transient.
 If the cause of the exception is transient, the transaction may succeed if you retry it.
 However, if the cause of the exception is non-transient, the transaction will still fail even if you retry it.
 In such a case, you will exhaust the number of retries.

 {% capture notice--info %}
 **Note**